CrisLeaf/solotodo-notebooks-analysis/README.md

 - [X] Verify the statistical analysis using Classical Machine Learning models.
 - [X] Improve the predictive power with an hyperparameter search.
+- [X] Neural Network Added to test the predictive power.

 ## Support